Pressure Cooker Chinese Take-Out Spicy Orange Beef & Rice is a one pot Asian dish. The rice cooks at the same time as the beef in the same pot.

 Fresh, spicy and citrusy is the flavor of this Pressure Cooker Chinese Take-Out Spicy Orange Beef dish.
 Why bring in Chinese Food, when you can so easily make your own at home?

 Even though this dish is spicy, the freshly squeezed orange juice compliments the heat and calms it down.
-Black Soy Sauce adds a touch of sweetness.
+Sweet/Black Soy Sauce adds a touch of sweetness.
 You can find it at most Asian Markets.

 Turn this Pressure Cooker Chinese Take-Out Spicy Orange Beef recipe into a one pot meal!